|2020 Recycler's List Republic Quick Recycle Guide

-- Cardboard - corrugated and single layer (such as cereal boxes) flattened, no larger than 3' x 3';
+- Cardboard - corrugated and single layer (such as cereal boxes) flattened, cut to size to fit into Toter

 - Your recyclables will be picked up on the same day as your regular trash pick-up.
 Collections shall be made between the hours of 7:00 a.m. and 7:00 p.m.

-- Recycling pick-up is done at the street, not in the alleys.
+- Recycling pick-up is collected at the same location as the Refuse.

-- You may co-mingle glass, plastic, and metals in the bin.
+- Co-mingle glass, plastic, paper, cardboard, and metals in the Toter.

-- All cardboard boxes must be flattened and no larger than 3'x3'.
+- All cardboard boxes should be flattened to fit into the Toter.

-- Rinse all containers, remove lids from glass and plastic containers and discard.
+- Rinse all containers, remove lids from glass containers and discard.

 - Remove labels from metal cans.
 It is not necessary to remove them from plastic or glass.

 - Do not break glass containers.
-Broken glass and window glass are not recyclable and poses a danger to the collector.
+Broken glass is not recyclable and poses a danger.

 - Newsprint should be kept dry.
 Wet newspapers are not recyclable.

-- Recycling reduces the amount of normal refuse and doesn't count against your limit of refuse containers, so recycle as much as possible.
+- Recycling reduces the amount of normal refuse going to the landfills, so recycle as much as possible.

 - Shop for items that come in recyclable containers.
 The best way to reduce solid waste is to avoid creating it in the first place.